UAV-Research-Centre-UGent/academic-kickstart/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 #user_groups:

+#The UAV Research Center was established in 2019 as one of the selected projects of the 21 ZAP call and is a close collaboration between the faculties of Engineering and Architecture, Bioscience Engineering and Sciences.
+It will focus on sensing technologies with drones through interdisciplinary collaboration and will provide its scientific UAV expertise to all research groups inside and outside UGent.

 ---

+The UAV Research Center (URC) focuses on sensing technologies with drones through interdisciplinary collaboration.
+We do research on the automation of the drone flight, remote sensing, and data processing, with particular interest in precision agriculture and industrial inspection applications.
-The UAV Research Center was established in 2019 as one of the selected projects of the 21 ZAP call and is a close collaboration between the faculties of Engineering and Architecture, Bioscience Engineering and Sciences.
-It will focus on sensing technologies with drones through interdisciplinary collaboration and will provide its scientific UAV expertise to all research groups inside and outside UGent.
+The URC was established at UGent in 2019 and is a close collaboration between the faculties of Engineering and Architecture, Bioscience Engineering and Sciences.